Skip to navigation Skip to content

 Adjust existing manual AoS debt amount + Read more ...

-To adjust a manually raised AoS debt because it is 'Determined' debt calculation is incorrect, or needs to be adjusted to comply with a review of a decision, or ARO determination:
+To adjust a manually raised AoS debt as the 'Determined' debt calculation is incorrect, or needs to be adjusted to comply with a review of a decision, or ARO determination:

 • Select the relevant manual AoS debt from the Debt List (OPDL) screen